 Given the growth constant, the exponential growth curve is now fitted to our original data points as shown in the figure below.

 Other useful variations of this formula are: 1) The logistic growth formula which models bounded population growth.
-2) Given a initial population and growth rate, how long does it take for the population to double?
-2) How to calculate the half life of a population in decay.
+2) Given an initial population and growth rate, how long does it take for the population to double?
+2) How to calculate the half-life of a population in decay.